 Consolidation vs. Other Forms of Debt Relief

-Remember that there is no perfect debt solution for everyone, and what provides good results for one person can easily backfire for someone else.
+Remember that there is no one-size-fits-all solution, and what provides good results for one person can easily backfire for someone else.
 Make sure to consider all of the options out there and understand their implications before committing to any strategy.

 While you should try to meet your payments with less drastic means first (like budgeting or earning some extra cash), don’t hesitate to use a consolidation loan if necessary.
-They’re much more effective as a timely solution since delaying can make it much harder to qualify for a loan or balance transfer card.
+Don’t wait too long.
+If your credit score starts to fall, it will be more difficult to qualify for a new loan.

-If you have to take one out, don’t worry too much about the extra interest over the life of the loan, as long as it’s reasonable.
-Consolidations can provide some much-needed breathing room when you know you’re not going to be able to make your payments, and that’s a perfectly valid strategy.
-Just make sure to take advantage of the opportunity to avoid a backslide.
+Also, don’t fixate too much about the extra interest over the life of the loan.
+Debt consolidation can provide some much-needed breathing room when you know you’re not going to be able to make your payments, and that can keep your debt situation from spiraling out of control.
+Just make sure to carefully monitor your spending to ensure that you don’t continue to accrue debt.